Okha, Russia: Administrative and municipal status

 Within the framework of administrative divisions, Okha serves as the administrative center of Okhinsky District and is subordinated to it.
 As a municipal division, the town of Okha and ten rural localities of Okhinsky District are incorporated as Okhinsky Urban Okrug.

 Economy

 Okha, along with the oblast's administrative center Yuzhno-Sakhalinsk, is the center of Sakhalin's petroleum industry.
 An oil pipeline and gas main runs from Okha to Komsomolsk-on-Amur on the Russian mainland.
 A number of oil wells exist in close proximity to the town, mainly controlled by the company Rosneft.

+In 1920, during the Siberian Intervention, Japan occupied the northern part of Sakhalin Island, returning it to the Soviet Union in 1925 after the Treaty of Beijing was signed on January 20, 1925.
+However, Japan formed the state owned firm North Sakhalin Oil (Kita-Sakhalin Oil Co., Ltd. (北樺太石油)) which extracted oil from the OKHA Oil Field (Oha Oil Field (オハ油田)) near Okha on North Sakhalin from 1926 to 1944.

 Transportation

 The town is the northern end point for the island's road system.
 There was a rail connection to the island's narrow-gauge rail network at Nogliki; however, this was closed in 2006.

 There is an airport in Okha with service to Khabarovsk and Yuzhno-Sakhalinsk.